jvandenbroek/domoticz/scripts/dzVents/documentation/README.md

  - Updating text from dzVents in a text-device now triggers the event system.
  - Added adapter for the new Temperature+Barometer device.
  - Added support for groups and scenes change events.
 Use "on = { scenes = { 'myScene1', 'myScene2' }, groups = {'myGroup1'} }"
+ - Added method backupDatabase to the domoticz object.
+Now you can create your own (timer) scripts to create backups.
+ - Added domoticz.startTime giving you the time at which the Domoticz service was started.

 [2.2.0]